firstdraft/guides/appdev-primer.md

     Explore this app: [Very Best Target](http://very-best-demo-pr-3.herokuapp.com/).
 It's goal is simple; it allows you to keep track of which restaurant in the city serves your favorite version of a particular dish.
 Your reigning champ for deep dish pizza, for example, could be [Pequod's](http://pequodspizza.com/); but you're always on the lookout for a better one.

-    You can sign in to Very Best with usernames alice@example.com, bob@example.com, carol@example.com, or eve@example.com.
-All of the passwords are "password".
+    You can sign in to Very Best with usernames `alice@example.com`, `bob@example.com`, `carol@example.com`, or `eve@example.com`.
+All of the passwords are "`password`".
 Click around and familiarize yourself with the features of the application.

     [You can also read the features of the app here, phrased in a particular format known as **user stories**.](https://gist.github.com/raghubetina/f0e2d7d73dd996c014904b5fb24e4e61)